festlv/mavbridge/README.md

-As for performance- UDP has been successfully tested at 921600 baud rate and almost 70 KiB/s data rate without packet-loss (depends on number of WiFi networks around you, of course).
+As for performance- UDP has been successfully tested at 921600 baud rate and almost 70 KiB/s data rate without packet-loss (depends on number of WiFi networks around device , of course).

 Configuration interface
 --------------------------------